joestradamus/ethics-in-tech/PITCHME.md

 [Allegedly able to scan a face real-time against a database of 10,000 faces in 1/10 of a second.
 Currently deployed in Zhengzhou.
 Police are able to track and surveil citizens with "complete freedom"](https://www.theverge.com/2018/2/8/16990030/china-facial-recognition-sunglasses-surveillance)

 [A highschool in east China installed a "smart eye" system.
 Every 30 seconds the system looks at students faces & actions, then gives an automated score](https://futurism.com/smart-eye-china-facial-recognition/)

++++

+* Workplaces are experimenting with brain-scanning helmets to monitor emotional states of workers |

+In 2020,

+* Every citizen will have a mandatory "social credit score" |

+Note:

 [Workplace helmets](https://www.technologyreview.com/the-download/611052/with-brain-scanning-hats-china-signals-it-has-no-interest-in-workers-privacy/)